Editorial Policies

 Editage 2013: Most common reasons for journal rejections.
 URL: https://www.editage.com/insights/most-common-reasons-for-journal-rejection (accessed on 8 September 2022).

-Ministerstwo Nauki i Szkolnictwa Wyższego 2011: Dobre praktyki w procedurach recenzyjnych w nauce.
-Warszawa: Ministerstwo Nauki i Szkolnictwa Wyższego.
-URL: https://bbn.uksw.edu.pl/sites/default/files/dobre_praktyki.pdf (accessed on 8 September 2022).
+Ministerstwo Nauki i Szkolnictwa Wyższego 2011: Dobre praktyki w procedurach recenzyjnych w nauce [Review procedures in science: good practices].
+Warsaw: Ministerstwo Nauki i Szkolnictwa Wyższego.
+URL: https://bbn.uksw.edu.pl/wp-content/uploads/sites/14/2022/11/dobre_praktyki.pdf (accessed on 26 August 2024).

 Pierson, David J. 2004: The top 10 reasons why manuscripts are not accepted for publication.
 Respiratory Care 49(10), pp. 1246–1252.
 URL: https://rc.rcjournal.com/content/respcare/49/10/1246.full-text.pdf (accessed on 8 September 2022).